UnivLille-Meta/Miage-C3P/groups/group14/report-week04.md

 ```
 Test in the Playground
 ```
-(BunBo new) makeNoodles. "=> Prepare: Pork broth, shrimp paste, pork, beef and crab meatballs, vegetables, other seasoning.
+(BunBo new) makeNoodles.
+"=> Prepare: Pork broth, shrimp paste, pork, beef and crab meatballs, vegetables, other seasoning.
 Cook pork broth for 3 hours, add shrimp paste, nuoc mam and other seasoning.
 Add cooked rice noodles, meat, vegetables in a bowl.
 Ladle hot broth over the top.
 Eat with banana flowers and herbs
 ```
+The **Pho** and **BunBo** have customized the super methods to make their own recipes!
 [Link github Hook and Template] (https://github.com/LaCoir/HookAndTemplate)